FredHutch/sas7bdat-specification/sas7bdat.rst

 These types are denoted 'meta', 'data', and 'mix' respectively.
 Meta-information is required to correctly interpret the packed binary information.
 Hence, this information must be parsed first.
-A 'meta' page contains only meta-information.
-A 'mix' page contains both meta-information and data.
+A 'meta' page contains only meta-information and compressed data A 'mix' page contains both meta-information and uncompressed data.
-A 'data' page contains only data.
+A 'data' page contains only uncompressed data.
 In test files, the pages are ordered as zero or more 'meta' pages, followed by a 'mix' page, followed by zero or more 'data' pages.
 In some test data files, there is a fourth page type, denoted 'amd'.
 This page usually occurs last, and appears to contain amended meta-information.